 J: Our experience has been that the more we’re in communication with one another, the more able we are to function as a team.
 But that doesn’t mean that this is an easy path, right Beastie?

 The path of plurality

 B: No indeed.
-For example for years the rest of you were aware of the literature on the value of embracing the inner critic, but it felt completely terrifying to actually approach me given how savage I’d always been.
+For example for years the rest of you were aware of the literature on the value of embracing the inner critic, but it felt completely terrifying to actually approach me given how harsh I’d always been.
 Also the rest of you knew how you felt in our body, but I seemed more like a disembodied voice that came from outside.
 It was only when you tried interviewing me – in journal form – that there began to be a sense of somebody there who might talk back without trying to destroy you.
 Over a series of journal conversations we all moved very carefully towards communication feeling safe-enough, as well as towards a sense of who I might be on the inside.
 We’re planning another zine to say more about this process and how it can work.